How much does a prosthetic foot cost?

 $10,500

-For more types of prosthetic footinformation, please contact us.
-We will provide professional answers.
+For more types of prosthetic foot information, please contact us.
+We are committed to providing professional guidance.

-Prosthetics vary primarily in their foot/ankle and knee joints.
+Prosthetic devices vary, primarily concerning their foot/ankle and knee joints.

 Knee Joints